Chart Color Schemes

 Employment conditions in Anindilyakwa face significant challenges, ranking among the bottom 10% of areas assessed nationally

-The worker-to-resident ratio is 0.7, indicating above-normal employment opportunities locally.
-Between September 2024 to September 2025, the labour force decreased by 1.3%, while employment declined by 0.9%, reducing unemployment by 0.3 percentage points.
-In contrast, Rest of NT saw employment contract by 1.3% and a marginal rise in unemployment.
-National employment forecasts from Jobs and Skills Australia (May-25) project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Anindilyakwa's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+The worker-to-resident ratio was 0.7, indicating above-normal local employment opportunities.
+Between September 2024 and September 2025, Anindilyakwa's labour force decreased by 1.3% and employment declined by 0.9%, causing the unemployment rate to fall by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Anindilyakwa's employment mix suggests local employment should increase by 5.0% over five years and 11.5% over ten years.

 Frequently Asked Questions - Employment